 - Do I qualify for a payment holiday?

-- Do I need to have the coronavirus?
+- Do I need to have had coronavirus to apply?

 - Will I pay more in interest?